 Welcome!
 My name is Zhixiu Yu.

 I am currently a postdoctoral fellow at the National Bureau of Economic Research (NBER) and a visiting research fellow at Harvard University, Harvard Medical School.
 I am also a member of the Human Capital and Economic Opportunity Working Group (HCEO) Markets Network at Becker Friedman Institute at the University of Chicago.
 I recently graduated with my Ph.D. in Economics from the University of Minnesota in the summer of 2022.

-I have broad theoretical and empirical interests focusing on macroeconomics, labor economics, and public finance, including topics such as health inequality, social insurance, welfare reform, and digital currencies.
-My research primarily combines rigorous structural models, rich microdata, econometric methods, and large-scale simulations to answer policy-relevant questions.
-I place emphasis on the interplay between social insurance programs and household-level decisions with respect to labor supply, savings, human capital accumulation, and welfare program participation.
+I have broad theoretical and empirical interests focusing on macroeconomics, labor economics, and public finance, including topics such as taxation, digital currencies, social insurance, population aging, health inequality, and human capital.
+My research primarily combines rigorous structural models, rich microdata, econometric methods, and large-scale simulations to study how taxation and social insurance programs affect the economic decisions of households, particularly those involving program participation, labor supply, and savings behaviors.

-*New!*: I will present my paper "Why Are Older Men Working More?
-The Role of Social Security" at the NBER conference --- The Labor Market for Older Workers, Spring 2022, discussion by Jeffrey Brown.
+I presented "Why Are Older Men Working More?
+The Role of Social Security" at the NBER Conference --- The Labor Market for Older Workers, Spring 2022, discussion by Jeffrey Brown.
 Here is a link to my presentation.